 From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!

-Sylvan’s Engineering courses in the Abilene and Sweetwater region offer:
+Our Engineering programs in the Abilene and Sweetwater region include: